Equilibration of Multitime Quantum Processes in Finite Time Intervals: Preliminaries

 \end{widetext} We have used Greek indices for the environment, and Latin for the system.
 Upon separating all terms with Greek indices from those that only have Latin ones we have

 Relabelling the two terms yields Eq.~\eqref{eq:multitimeBorn}

 While we have chosen a $k=3$ step process as an example, a more general procedure will yield the explicit definitions

-An alternative circuit construction of $\Upsilon_{\textbf{k}}$ based on the generalized Choi–Jamiołkowski isomorphism can be seen in Fig.~\ref{fig:CJI}.
+An alternative circuit construction of $\Upsilon_{\textbf{k}}$ based on the generalized Choi-Jamio\l{}kowski isomorphism can be seen in Fig.~\ref{fig:CJI}.
 Both $\Upsilon_{\textbf{k}}$ and $\textbf{A}_{\textbf{k}}$ are examples of quantum combs that possess well-behaved positivity and trace properties~\cite{processtensor,processtensor2,Chiribella_2008,milz2020quantum}.
-The former guarantees the positivity of probabilities and the latter is crucial for ensuring the causality of a process.
+The former guarantees the positivity of probabilities and the latter is crucial for ensuring the causality of a process - that tracing over a final output leg of a process means the preceding input has no influence on the remainder of the process; ensuring future instruments cannot affect the statistics of past outcomes.
 In the derivation Eq.~\eqref{eq:tensorindices} it is assumed that the $\mc{A}_i$ are not correlated, in which case the Link product definition of $\textbf{A}_{\textbf{k}}$ in Eq.~\eqref{eq:LinkProdProcessTensor} reduces to a tensor product.
 We rather allow instruments to carry quantum memory, which can be operationally realized by appending a ancilla space $W$ such that each $\mc{A}_i$ acts instead on the combined space $SW$, as shown in Fig.~\ref{fig:QuantumMemory}.
 In such a case $\textbf{A}_{\textbf{k}}$ is called a tester, and is the most general way to measure a process.

 For our purposes, $\Upsilon_\textbf{k}$ is a universal descriptor for any multitime quantum process~\cite{milz2020quantum, Milz2020kolmogorovextension} and, in particular, central for describing non-Markovian processes~\cite{processtensor, processtensor2, Costa2016}.
 This is because all dynamics and correlations that define a process are stored in the single object $\Upsilon_\textbf{k}$, which can be probed by the in-principle experimentally implementable instruments encoded in $\textbf{A}_{\textbf{k}}$.
 Eq.~\eqref{eq:multitimeBorn} is then the multitime generalization of the Born rule~\cite{Chiribella2009physrevA, CostaOreshkov2012ER, CostaBornRule}, where $\Upsilon_{\textbf{k}}$ plays the role of a state and $\textbf{A}_{\textbf{k}}$ that of a measurement.
 This definition allows the computation of any temporal correlation functions on a process, accounting for the invasive nature of measurements in quantum mechanics~\cite{Davies1970}.